settylab/Mellon/README.rst

 or define your own.

-The cov_func_curry argument supports a one argument function or class type that returns a function k(x, y) -> float.
+The cov_func_curry argument supports a one argument function or class type that returns a function k(x, y) :math:`\rightarrow` float.
 In this case, the length scale of the covariance function will be set to ls, which is computed automatically if not passed as an argument.